A Utah and Arizona Road Trip Full of Sites and Beauty

 Hey there!
 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my link, at no extra cost to you.
 Please see my legal page for more details.

 This Utah and Arizona road trip is packed full of beauty.
 There is no need to hurry on this road trip, but I did do the whole thing in just one perfect day, zig-zagging across the borders of these two beautiful states.

-From Zion National Park to Glen Canyon to Antelope Canyon, Horseshoe Bend and the Grand Canyon with – if you can believe it – stops in between, this is an ambitious addition to my “perfect day” series.
-But it was all possible in a day – a perfect day.
+Come ride along with me from Zion National Park to Glen Canyon to Antelope Canyon to Horseshoe Bend, and the Grand Canyon with – if you can believe it – stops in between!

-A couple of days later, on a sunny November day, I woke up in the beautiful town of St. George, Utah with the goal of getting to the Grand Canyon in time for dinner.
+A couple of days later, on a sunny November day, I woke up in the beautiful town of St. George, Utah intending to get to the Grand Canyon in time for dinner.
 In and of itself, this was an ambitious goal, but my map showed national sites and monuments along the way, meaning an opportunity to earn my first stamps!